 Bearded Dragons are large and active lizards so should be given a large vivarium, a minimum size of 1200 x 450 x 450mm (48 x 18 x 18″).

 A wooden vivarium is recommended as they are better insulated than glass or plastic vivariums, making it much easier to get the heating set up correctly.
 A wooden vivarium will offer more privacy for the dragon, as they only have a glass front.

 Temperature is very important in reptile care as they cannot produce their own body heat and need to be kept within a suitable range to help the body function correctly.

 Bearded Dragons require a temperature range of up to 45°C (113°F) in the basking area, down to approximately 30°C (86°F) in the cooler area.
 This will provide the dragons with a temperature gradient across the vivarium, allowing them to choose the most suitable temperature at all times.
 At night the temperature can drop to 20°C (68°F), so in most modern, centrally heated houses no extra night time heating will be required.

-These temperatures can be achieved by using basking lights during the day and a ceramic heater.
+These temperatures can be achieved by using basking lights during the day and a ceramic heater at night, if necessary.
 A thermostat should always control the ceramic heater.
-Ideally basking lights, in particular ones with a higher wattage should be controlled by a separate thermostat.
+Ideally basking lights, in particular ones with a higher wattage, should be controlled by a separate thermostat.